kingst/ecs150-projects/README.md

 * Select "Auto Save" in Visual Studio Code to ensure that it saves your files as you edit.
 * In our examples we use port `1234` for the debugger, but you can change this port if needed, just make sure that you update your `launch.json` file to match.
 * To get started with a project, you will typically clone our [ECS 150 repo on GitHub](https://github.com/kingst/ecs150-projects) using Visual Studio Code "Clone git repository" option and Visual Studio Code will set up a Dev Container for you based on the confiugrations we included in that repo.
+* If we push an update in the middle of a project, you can use `git pull` in your host terminal to fetch the latest updates.
+There is probably a way to do this in Visual Studio Code as well.